jbonadiman/dotfiles/README.md

 # Dotfiles

 ### Fixes:
-- [Windows] Scoop already added bucket message is not a warning
 - [Windows] Scoop env var doesnt get updated in the same execution.
 Is it because the subshell is still running?
 Should I run a separate one?
 - [Windows] Scoops install script could not be run because of the policy, but there was no error
 - [Windows] Accept winget first run policy agreement